 Chase is offering some reprieve for qualifying customers in the midst of the COVID-19 outbreak.

-Existing Chase Sapphire Reserve® cardholders renewing their account can look forward to a $100 statement credit to help offset the cost of their annual fee.
+Early on during the pandemic, Chase announced that existing Chase Sapphire Reserve® cardholders renewing their account could look forward to a $100 statement credit to help offset the cost of their annual fee.

 “We recognize this is a difficult time for everyone.
 As a way to help, we’re providing you a one-time $100 statement credit toward the 2020 $550 annual fee on your Reserve credit card.
 On an upcoming billing statement (based on your renewal date), you’ll see a $550 charge for the annual fee, followed by a $100 statement credit.
 We will continue to bill the $550 annual fee in 2021.